 Where will you store items to be donated or given away?

-I just listened to this podcast about Goodwill.
-Makes me feel better that I have donated TONS of items there both for myself and my clients.
 The Goodwill in our area does an amazing job of supporting teens and adults with special needs!

 This is my purging destination of choice… right out the door!
 My staging area for donations has been the counter in the garage and it is rarely empty.
 I feel like I am CONSTANTLY finding items we no longer need.